[?] Subscribe To This Site

 Taman Putra Perdana Putrajaya

 The Taman Putra Perdana or Putra Perdana Park is located in Precinct 1, within walking distance from Putrajaya Shangri-La Hotel.
 This is a public park and is opened to all without any admission fee.
 If you are a guest of the Shangri-La Hotel, ask the reception about this park as it is within walking distance from the hotel.
-With a large area of about 158 acres, you will find this park a good place to unwind.
-This park is an ideal location to enjoy a panoramic view of Putrajaya.
-Here are some of the landmarks and facilities that you expect while visiting this park.

 A view of Wawasan Bridge and Government complexes from Taman Putra Perdana.